Talk to Us© - the QNI Listening Service

 The QNI’s listening service, TalkToUs©, offers emotional support by phone to registered nurses working in the community.

-The service is operated by trained listeners who are available to speak to any nurse working in the community or social care, including those in care homes, and nurses working with people who are homeless.
+The service is operated by trained listeners who are available to speak to any nurse working in the community, residential or social care, primary care or any other setting or specialism in the community.
 TalkToUs is intended as a friendly ear for those who would like to talk to someone in complete confidence about their life or work.
 We cannot provide counselling, but we can signpost you to other sources of support.

-If you are worried about any aspect of your work or home life, particularly if it is affected by Covid19, and you would like to talk about your feelings, please get in touch.
+If you are worried about any aspect of your work or home life and you would like to talk about your feelings, please get in touch.

 How to Contact Us